dataPulverizer/interface-d-c-fortran/README.md

 ## Calling Fortran code from D

 There are many numeric libraries written in Fortran that are still frequently used.
-It is thus important that they can be accessed from D. Fortran subroutines can be called directly from D in a very similar way to calling C from D. Below is a Fortran subroutine equivalent of the multiplication function:
+It is thus important that they can be accessed from D. Fortran subroutines can be called directly from D in a very similar way to calling C from D. If you are working with Fortran and D, it is a good idea to explore [Fortran Iso C Binding][fbind] documentation.
+Below is a Fortran subroutine equivalent of the multiplication function:

 ```
 !example4f.f90